VIA Sports Physiotherapy.

 Strength testing & return to sport.

-VALD and Output equipment for objective measurement.
-Return-to-run, return-to-sport, post-surgical rehab — measured, tracked, decided on data.
+VALD strength testing and Output Sports performance data for objective measurement.
+Return-to-run, return-to-sport, post-surgical rehab — structured, tracked, and informed by the data.

 What to expect